-English Church Architecture -
+English Church Architecture.

-GEDDING, St. Mary (TL 952 581) (August 2004)
+GEDDING, St. Mary (TL 952 581),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

-The rest of the building consists of just a nave and chancel, but its antiquity is attested by a tiny Norman window on each side of the nave, with that to the south (illustrated right) having a little simple carving round the head and incised chevron at the sides.
+The rest of the building consists of just a nave and chancel, but its antiquity is attested by a tiny Norman window on each side of the nave, with that to the south (illustrated right) having a little carved decoration round the head and incised chevron at the sides.
 Other windows are Decorated and consist of three, two-light cinquefoil-cusped windows with reticulated tracery, one on each side of the chancel and one in the nave N. wall, and a two-light, segmentally-arched window with mouchettes above the lights, in the nave S. wall.
 The chancel E. window has three lights and curvilinear tracery.

 The church's most interesting feature, however, is inside and Decorated again.
 This is the chancel arch, which, although narrow and surrounded only by two flat chamfers without intervening capitals, has also a large cinquefoil-cusped, ogee-pointed opening on either side, beginning two feet (60 cm.) from the floor and extending above the springing level of the main arch.
 These openings are provided with flamboyant decorative hood-moulds, albeit now on the E. side only (sic).
 It seems likely that they once held life-sized statues (and surely these faced west?) which must have presented quite a grand spectacle, and it would be interesting to know from where the idea came.
 (See the photograph below.)